 :::

-Taiwan grapples with a rapidly aging population—the nation crossed the threshold for an aged society in March 2018, and is on course to become a hyper-aged society by 2026.
-This has brought about a corresponding rise in the number of people who need long-term care.
-To adapt to this enormous need and mitigate the burden of family caregivers, the government launched the 10-year Long-term Care Plan 2.0 in 2017, followed by a new subsidy schedule in 2018 to support the contract-based service provider system.
-These moves will create a quality, affordable and accessible long-term care system that meets the diverse needs of the people of Taiwan.
+Taiwan became an aged society in March 2018, and is on course to become a hyper-aged society by 2026.
+To adapt to the enormous rising need for long-term care and to mitigate the burden of family caregivers, the government launched the 10-year Long-term Care Plan 2.0 in 2017.
+The plan actively expands home, community and residential care services; promotes a new subsidy schedule to support customized care plans; and strengthens comprehensive community care systems.
+These initiatives create a quality, affordable and accessible long-term care system that meets the diverse needs of the people of Taiwan.

 Easy-to-find, easy-to-access services: Long-term care management centers and branch offices have been set up in 22 counties and cities across the nation, while a "1966" long-term care hotline provides service consultation.